-3.3.4 Other rehabilitation options
+5.3.5 Other rehabilitation options

-There are other options that are not recommended4 for rehabilitating culverts without reference to Structures Division for advice.
+There are other options that are not recommended3 for rehabilitating culverts without reference to Structures section for advice.
 These include:

-- Structural concrete lining of the invert
+- Structural concrete lining of the invert (concrete inverts are a life extension strategy and are discussed in Section 4.5)

 - Relining the culvert with:

-- Aluminium flexible metal culverts
+- aluminium flexible metal culverts

-- Fibre reinforced concrete pipes
+- fibre reinforced concrete pipes

-- Galvanised flexible metal culverts
+- galvanised flexible metal culverts

-- Glass reinforced plastics (GRP)
+- glass reinforced plastics (GRP)

-- High density polyethylene pipes
+- high density polyethylene pipes

-- Plastics cured in place chemically
+- plastics cured in place chemically

-- Polypropylene pipes
+- polypropylene pipes

-- Shotcrete
+- shotcrete

-- Spirally wound Polyvinyl Chloride (PVC)
+- spirally wound Polyvinyl Chloride (PVC)

-- Spirally would and expanded to fit PVC
+- spirally wound and expanded to fit PVC

-- Spirally wound steel reinforced High Density Polyethylene (HDPE).
+- spirally wound steel reinforced High Density Polyethylene (HDPE).

-Note: Plastic options such as PVC and HDPE are not approved for use by TMR due to the high frequency of vandalism (by fire) and the structural risks following vandalism and the cost of repair
+Note: Plastic options such as PVC and HDPE are not approved for use by Transport and Main Roads due to the high frequency of vandalism (by fire) the structural risks following vandalism and the cost of repair.

-4 Reasons include: Life expectance less than 50 years, non-preferred or un-researched materials.
+3 Reasons include: life expectance less than 50 years, non-preferred or un-researched materials.